fengyuan66/Highway-FlightSim/JOURNAL.md

 Today I continued drawing the schematic, linking up all of the 4 / 6 digit displays.
 I also bought a board with atmega2560 which is compatiable.
 However, I bought a cheap version with a processor called CH340 that needed a driver.
 I was able to download the driver easily but spent a long time trying to get mobiflight and the arduino IDE to recognise the board.
 Turns out, I used the wrong cable.
 It worked once I switched my cable to a cooler-looking one.

+2025-06-21:

+Drew schematics for the rotary encoders.

+11:30 PM:

+Finished drawing schematics!
+Will move onto 3D model next

+2025-06-22：

+Finished working on the front panel, need to do case next

+The difficult thing (other than learning fusion) is actually to find the dimensions of the parts Im gonna use.
+A lot of those amazon / aliexpress sellers do not provide enough info.
+I did my best to track down data sheets / posts with dimensions but they may be inaccurate so I'll measure it physically after I get my parts.
+For now, all holes are cut according to the best info I can find.

+Finished casing

+2025-06-23:

+Will try to use one of those tools to make my design 3D printing-friendly